arnavmeduri/cs372-final-project/config/prompts.md

 3. Include specific facts, numbers, or details mentioned in the context
 4. Write 3-4 clear, easy-to-understand sentences that explain the company's business
 5. Use simple language - explain any technical terms
-6. Ground all information in the provided context
+6. Ground all information in the provided context - cite sources with [1], [2], etc.
-7. Do NOT include citation numbers like [1], [2] in the text - sources will be listed separately

 Focus on: What does this company actually do?
 How do they make money?
 What are their main products/services?
 ```